Seandersen/RADS/README.md

 -u	integer for number of nucleotides upstream of ORF to extract.
 Default=5000 if not specified -d	integer for number of nucleotides downstream of ORF to extract.
 Default=5000 if not specified -q	amino acid fasta (.faa/.fa) file for ORF(s) to use as query.
-Default=EFB0058.fa if not specified
+Default=EFB0058.fa if not specified -n  sample name to be added to all output files and directories
 ```

 # Output File Information